zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/how-to/action.md

 ## Prebuilt Example

-The example actions on [GitHub](https://github.com/joolanders/ytp-form-actions) demonstrates with more details this workflow, simply download the repository and follow the Getting Started guide.
+The example actions on [GitHub](https://github.com/joolanders/ytp-form-actions) demonstrate with more details this workflow, simply download the repository and follow the Getting Started guide.

 Core actions are as well a useful resource to get started when creating a custom action.
 They can be found in the `modules/form-actions` directory of the Essentials downloaded package.